 The Bishan Public Library was opened in September 2006.
 Designed by LOOK Architects, it’s a metaphor of a tree house.
 Situated in Singapore, the library is serving the needs of nearby schools and inhabitants of the Bishan area.

 The library offers over 250,000 titles spread over four floors and a basement.
-The windows that protrude out of the building are actually reading nooks for readers who want to read quietly or use their laptops there.
+The windows that protrude out of the building are reading nooks for readers who want to read quietly or use their laptops there.

 17. LiYuan Library, China

 Built in 2011 in a small village of Huairou on the outskirts of Beijing, this beautiful nature-inspired library was designed by Li Xiaodong.

 The 175-square-meter building’s interior is spatially diverse by using steps and small level changes to create distinct places.
-The wooden sticks temper the bright light and spread it evenly throughout the space to give a perfect reading ambience.
+The wooden sticks temper the bright light and spread it evenly throughout the space to give a perfect reading ambiance.
 The library has no electricity supply and closes at dusk.

-3. Warsaw University Library, Poland
+21. Warsaw University Library, Poland